bd452/MSW/bugchecks.md

     - [X] Emit uptime + session metrics to logger
       - **Status:** ✅ No bugs found
       - **Notes:** `logMetrics(event:)` called at all 8 lifecycle points.
 VMMetricsSnapshot captures event, uptimeSeconds, activeSessions, totalSessions, bootCount, suspendCount.
 Logging infrastructure includes OSLogLogger, FileLogger, TelemetryLogger, CompositeLogger.
+  - [X] Daemon + XPC integration
+    - [X] Stand up XPC listener + connect CLI/app clients
+      - **Status:** 🔧 Bugs found and fixed
+      - **Bug 1 Fixed:** **Race condition in currentClientId handling** - `WinRunDaemonService.currentClientId` was a mutable `var` property that could be overwritten by concurrent XPC connections.
+When a connection set the property and then spawned a Task, another connection could overwrite it before the Task's `checkThrottle()` read it, causing rate limiting to be applied against the wrong client bucket.
+        - **Fix:** Removed the shared mutable `currentClientId` property.
+Changed all service methods to accept `clientId` as an explicit parameter. `ConnectionServiceWrapper` now passes its immutable `clientId` to each method call.
+      - **Bug 2 Fixed:** **Security bypass when group not found** - `verifyGroupMembership()` silently allowed connections if the configured group name didn't exist on the system.
+A misconfigured `allowedGroupName` (e.g., typo like "stafff") would bypass group authentication entirely.
+        - **Fix:** Now throws `XPCAuthenticationError.connectionRejected` with a clear error message when the configured group is not found.
+      - **Tests Added:** Comprehensive unit tests for `RateLimiter` actor including:
+        - Token bucket behavior (first request succeeds, burst allowance)
+        - Throttling when exceeding limits
+        - Per-client bucket isolation
+        - Cooldown enforcement
+        - Metrics tracking
+        - Stale client pruning
+      - **Verified Safe:**
+        - `VirtualMachineController` and `SpiceControlChannel` are both actors (thread-safe)
+        - Timer for stale client pruning is properly retained by RunLoop
+        - Mach service name in plist matches daemon code
+        - Connection invalidation/interruption handlers properly set